umich-brcf-bioinf/workshop-rnaseq-demystified/source/Module02b_Trimming.md

 <br>

 Opening the HTML report, we see it is organized by the same modules and each plot has all samples for which FastQC was run.
-We can see the report confirms that the adapters have been trimmed from our sequence.
+We can see the report confirms that the low quality bases have been trimmed from our sequence.

 <br>